Academy Award (radio series): Broadcast

 The series began March 30, 1946, with Bette Davis, Anne Revere and Fay Bainter in Jezebel.
 On that first show, Jean Hersholt spoke as president of the Academy of Motion Picture Arts and Sciences, welcoming the E.R.
 Squibb & Sons pharmaceutical company {"The House Of Squibb"} as the program's sponsor.
 It was an expensive show to produce, since the stars cost $4000 a week, and another $1,600 went each week to the Academy of Motion Picture Arts and Sciences for the use of their name in the show's title.
 This eventually became a factor in Squibb's decision to cancel the series after only 39 weeks.
+The New York Times reported that a lack of film scripts was another factor in the decision because so many programs with a similar format were on the air.
+The series had begun with a 15-year contract between Squibb and the Academy.

 The program initially aired on Saturdays at 7 pm (ET) through June, then moved to Wednesdays at 10 pm.

 The series ended December 18, 1946, with Margaret O'Brien and one of the series' frequent supporting players, Jeff Chandler (appearing under his real name, Ira Grossel) in Lost Angel.

+Critical response

+Jack Gould wrote in The New York Times that the premiere episode "was in general a workmanlike job".
+The review noted the difficulty of trying to compress Jezebel into a 30-minute broadcast and said that the series ("a routine radio package with known box-office contents") "probably will make the grade".